agg23/openfpga-NES/README.md

 * `Hide Overscan` - Hides the top and bottom 8 pixels of the video, which would normally be masked by the CRT.
 Adjusts the aspect ratio to correspond with this modification
 * `Edge Masking` - Masks the sides of the screen in black, depending on the chosen option.
 The auto setting automatically masks the left side when certain conditions are met.
 * `Extra Sprites` - Allows an extra 8 sprites to be displayed per line (up to 16 from the original 8).
 Will decrease flickering in some games

+### Lightguns

+Core supports virtual lightguns by enabling the "Use Zapper" setting.
+The crosshair can be controlled with the D-Pad or left joystick, using the A button to fire.
+D-Pad aim sensitivity can be adjusted with the "D-Pad Aim Speed" setting.

+**NOTE:** Joystick support for aiming only appears to work when a controller is paired over Bluetooth and not connected to the Analogue Dock directly by USB.